crest-summit/summit-help/summit/checklists/proposal/knownConflictOfInterest-action-help.md

 OSP Check the Faculty Owned Business Spreadsheet to verify the status of this sponsor.
-Contact OREAC to verify as well.
+Contact the COI Office to verify as well.